-- ♦ hose(s)

-♦ white supply trunk

-♦ cups

-♦ emergency equipment

-- 6. After practice all equipment and supplies are to be returned.
-They are also to be washed or restocked and returned to the proper storage area.

-- 7. At home games the field set-up group will be responsible for providing the following items to our sidelines:

-- 4 water coolers 1 spine board

-- ♦ 8 ice chests

-- ♦ 4 water sprayers

-- ♦ 2 ice towel buckets w/towels

-- ♦ 10 sleeves of cups

-- ♦ 1 bag of air splint

-- ♦ 2 pair of crutches

-- ♦ 2 hoses

-- ◆ Field Kit

-- Cramer Tape Supply Kit

-- orange field kit

-1 red water tables

-2 examination tables

-- physician's kit

-- The opposing sidelines will be provided the following: 1 examination table, 1 red water table, 4 water coolers, and 2 50 gallon barrels of ice.
+- Post-game drinks in laundry room (# determined weekly) - 7.
+The opposing sidelines will be provided the following: 1 examination table, 1 water table, 4 water coolers, and 2 chests of ice.
 (Note any item requested within reason will be provided to the opposing team.)
-All supplies and equipment is to be cleaned and returned to its proper place after the game.

-- 8. Post game drinks will be provided to the opposing team after each home game.
-The opposing locker room group will be responsible for acquiring 75 12-ounce soft drinks and icing them prior to the opposing teams' arrival.
+All supplies and equipment is to be cleaned and returned to its proper place after the game. - 8.
+Post-game drinks will be provided to the opposing team after each home game.
+The opposing locker room group will be responsible for acquiring 75 16-ounce drinks and icing them prior to the opposing teams' arrival.
 The drinks will be placed in the Pruitt Hall Athletic Training Facility to be used at the discretion of the opposing team.
-Also, the athletic training students assigned to the opposing team will provide any service deemed appropriate for the opposing team.

-- 9. The home locker room group will be responsible for setting up 1 water cooler, 1 cooler of Powerade and cups in our locker room 2 hours prior to the game.
-They will also make sure that the orange locker room kit is set up.
+Also, the athletic training students assigned to the opposing team will provide any service deemed appropriate for the opposing team. - 9.
+The home locker room group will be responsible for setting up 1 water cooler, 1 cooler of Powerade and cups in our locker room 2 hours prior to the game.
+They will also make sure that the locker room kit is set up.
 They will stay in the locker room as long as players are there to assist with any of their needs.
 At 10 minutes prior to halftime they will set up 30 cups of water and 30 cups of Powerade.
 They will also have at least 5 ice bags made prior to the players returning to the locker room.
-After halftime they will clean and return all supplies and equipment to its proper storage place.

-- 10. Away game responsibility.
-Prior to leaving on Fridays, the athletic training students who will travel with the team will report for loading of the bus and van. (usually this is done after Thursday's practice) The following is a list of material that goes under the bus: a pre-set number of drinks iced in ice chests (clearly marked Friday or Saturday), 4 ice chests with ice, and 4 water coolers with ice only.
+After halftime they will clean and return all supplies and equipment to its proper storage place. - 10.
+Away game responsibility.
+Prior to leaving on Fridays, the athletic training students who will travel with the team will report for loading of the bus and van (usually this is done after Thursday's practice).
+The following is a list of material that goes under the bus: a pre-set number of drinks iced in ice chests (clearly marked Friday or Saturday), 1-4 ice chests with ice, and 0-4 water coolers with ice only.
 Each bus also must have 1 water cooler with ice, cups, and 1 orange kit on it.
 The following items are placed on the equipment van:

-- 2 water coolers for Powerade
+2 water coolers for Powerade

+- 2 watch coolers for Fowerade

-- 2 ice towel buckets and 6 towels
+2 ice towel buckets and 6 towels

-- ♦ Powerade packets
+- Powerade mix

-- ♦ 4 time out water bottles and 2 holders
+- 8 racks of water bottles

 - ♦ 10 sleeves of cups

-- ♦ Field Supply Trunk
+- Field Trunk

+- Locker room trunk

 - ♦ 1 hose

-- ◆ Cramer Tape Supply Kit
+- Pre-game taping supplies

-- ♦ 2 cup holders
+- ♦ 4 cup holders

-- physician's kit

-- ♦ 4 water sprayers

-- ♦ 2 pair of crutches

-- ♦ 1 spine board

-- ♦ 2 taping tables
+- 4 taping leg-lift blocks

-- ♦ 1 package of air splints

-- 11. All individual athletic training student responsibilities will be outlined in the game assignment sheet issued each week to those assigned to work the game.

-- 12. All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to annually meet with their athletic trainer on their field, court, or facility to discuss the Emergency Action Plan associated with their program

-- 13. All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to biannually attend a "CPR and AED for Adult" and "First Aid" review course hosted at the university.
+- Folding medical tent - 2 pair of crutches - ♦ 1 spine board - 1-2 sideline fans and extension cords (dependent on temperature and venue) - AED with asthma inhalers and facemask removal tool - 1 portable taping table - 1 bag of vacuum splints with bag valve mask and cervical collar inside - All individual athletic training student responsibilities will be outlined in the game assignment sheet issued each week to those assigned to work the game. - 12.
+All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to annually meet with their athletic trainer on their field, court, or facility to discuss the Emergency Action Plan associated with their program - 13.
+All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to biannually attend a "CPR and AED for Adult" and "First Aid" recertification course hosted at the university.